 For fires to burn they need some sort of fuel to sustain it.
 For bushfires it's the 'fuel' found on the surface of the ground and 'fuels' elevated from the ground such as shrubs and bushes.
-Fuel is the only factor in the fire triangle that we can control meaning we can reduce the chance of a fire's intensity particularly around the home.
+Fuel is the only factor in the fire triangle that we can control meaning we have the ability to reduce the chance of a fires instensity particularly around the home.